Coup (card game): Coup: Rebellion Guatemala 1954

-In 2014, the game Coup: Reformation was also released by Rikki Tahta and La Mame Games.
-In this version, each player must declare themself as either Loyalist or Reformist and can target only members of the other faction.
-Conversion between factions is possible by paying a donation to the Almshouse (treasury).
-After the other faction has all been eliminated or converted, all remaining players within a faction descend into in-fighting, and the game proceeds as in Coup (2012).

 Reception

 Upon its release, Coup received generally positive reviews.
 A review from The New York Times praised its simplicity, engagement, and replayability.
 Clayton Ashley from Polygon praised the game's simplicity and bluffing mechanism.
 Alex Walker, writing from Kotaku, complemented Coup: Rebellion for its ease of play, quick rounds, and mechanics.
 However, he also described that the game could "drag on over longer sessions" compared to the original.

-BoardGameGeek nominated the game for the 2013 Golden Geek award for Best Party Board Game and the 2013 Golden Geek award for Best Card Game.